nothans/TWANG/README.md

 There are also 3 single character commands (?, R, P)

 ## Modifying / Creating levels
-Find the loadLevel() function, in there you can see a switch statment with the 10 levels I created.
+Find the loadLevel() function, in there you can see a switch statment with the 20 levels currently implemented.
 They all call different functions and variables to setup the level.
 Each one is described below:

 **playerPosition;** Where the player starts on the 0 to 1000 line.
 If not set it defaults to 0.
 I set it to 200 in the first level so the player can see movement even if the first action they take is to push the joystick left